Shawn-McLaughlin/zsh-functions/README.md

-# scoir-zsh-functions
+# zsh-functions
-A collection of zsh functions to make my life easier working on code
+A collection of zsh functions and aliases to make my life easier working on code

 ## Installation